 - Non-adherence to Reserve Bank guidelines on para-banking activities like sale of insurance / mutual fund /other third party investment products by banks

-- Any other matter relating to the violation of the directives issued by the Reserve Bank in relation to banking or other services.
+- Any other matter relating to the violation of the directives issued by the Reserve Bank about banking or other services.

-A customer can also lodge a complaint on the following grounds of deficiency in service with respect to loans and advances
+A customer can also complain about the following grounds of deficiency in service concerning loans and advances

 - Non-observance of Reserve Bank Directives on interest rates;

-- Delays in sanction, disbursement or non-observance of prescribed time schedule for disposal of loan applications;
+- Delays in sanction, disbursement, or non-observance of prescribed schedule for disposal of loan applications;

 - Non-acceptance of application for loans without furnishing valid reasons to the applicant; and